 Modern Vehicles Are Costly to Repair

 Because older vehicles are lower in value, they are more likely to be totaled than new ones.
 Yet, newer cars are also vulnerable.
 This is because modern vehicles contain technologies like backup cameras, adaptive cruise control, and collision avoidance systems that are costly to repair.
-Many of their internal functions are computerized.
-If a system component is damaged in an accident, the damage can be difficult to identify and repair.
+Many of these systems are computerized, and if a component is damaged in an accident, the damage can be difficult to identify and repair.
 Because of advances in technology, new generations of vehicles are often costlier to repair than previous versions.

-Another factor that affects repair costs is the materials from which modern cars are made of lightweight materials that increase fuel efficiency and protect passengers by crumpling in a crash.
+Another factor that affects repair costs is vehicle construction materials.
+Modern cars are made of lightweight materials that increase fuel efficiency and protect passengers by crumpling in a crash.
 Yet, these materials can be difficult, if not impossible, to repair.
 Dents in a crumpled panel cannot be hammered out like those in older cars.
 Instead, the entire panel must be replaced.
 Costs add up quickly so many cars are "totaled" rather than repaired.

 A vehicle that has been declared a total loss typically has some salvage value.
 The insurer usually retains the damaged auto as salvage and pays the vehicle owner the vehicle's ACV.
 The insurer must obtain a salvage certificate from the state.
-A salvage certificate serves as evidence of legal ownership, and it replaces any previous titles to the vehicle.
-Once the insurer has the certificate it normally sells the vehicle to an auto salvage company.
+The certificate serves as evidence of legal ownership and replaces any previous titles to the vehicle.
+Once it has the certificate the insurer can sell the vehicle to an auto salvage company.

 In some states, you can retain a "totaled" vehicle by paying the insurer the salvage value.
 A salvage auto cannot be driven unless it is repaired and re-registered as a revived salvage vehicle.
 In order for the vehicle to be re-registered, it must pass a thorough inspection by your state inspection authority.
 If you don't intend to drive the auto but want to retain it for parts, you can obtain a nonrepairable vehicle certificate.